C2Talon/c2t_capeMe/README.md

 # c2t_capeMe

+Note: This script is depreciated.
+Kolmafia has the built-in CLI command `retrocape` for it now.

 Kolmafia script to handle changing modes of the knock-off retro superhero cape via the CLI or as a function.

 `svn checkout https://github.com/c2talon/c2t_capeMe/branches/master/kolmafia/`